Due to the pandemic situation, the conference will be held in semi-online mode: speakers will be allowed to present their works remotely over Zoom.

 Got questions or suggestions?

-For additional information or answers to questions please write to email@example.com.
+For additional information or answers to questions please write to email@example.com or better join our Telegram chat and ask there.